Subash291292/address-book-api/README.md

 # Address Book (Backend application)

-Following features are developed as part of this assignment Address book should hold name and phone number of contact entries
+Following features are developed as part of this assignment,

+  Address book should hold name and phone number of contact entries

   Users should be able to add a new contact entry to an existing address book

   Users should be able to retrieve a unique set of all contacts

-  across multiple address books with ascending order

-Assumptions
+# Assumptions

  There are already two existing address books initialised in memory